psychemedia/sin-eater-resources/src/wip/Small Wonders - atwood.md

 Is this Joseph proving yet once more that he's a human being, or am I intended to understand something about myself?
 Maybe, maybe not.
 Sometimes Joseph's stories are parables, but sometimes they're just running off at the mouth.

 In the front hall the second wife, she of the mauve wisps, ambushes me.
-"He didn't fall,'' she whispers.
+"He didn't fall," she whispers.

 "Pardon?"
 I say.